Adhesions are not preventable by surgical technique alone

 The clinical and economic burden of adhesions is extensive

-Adhesions are a major cause of small bowel obstruction, infertility, chronic pelvic pain, and complicate future surgery, with annual surgical costs of more than $2 billion in the U.S6.
+Adhesions are a major cause of small bowel obstruction, infertility, chronic pelvic pain, and complicate future surgery, with annual surgical costs of more than $2 billion in the U.S.4,5

-In a randomized, prospective, double-blinded, multicenter clinical study involving 183 patients [175 evaluable] with ulcerative colitis and familiar polyposis undergoing 2-stage intestinal resection, more than half of the patients treated with SEPRAFILM were adhesion-free at 12 weeks compared to 6% of control patients2.
+In a randomized, prospective, double-blinded, multicenter clinical study involving 183 patients [175 evaluable] with ulcerative colitis and familiar polyposis undergoing 2-stage intestinal resection, 51% of the Seprafilm Adhesion Barrier group were adhesion-free at 8-12 weeks compared to 6% of control patients.2

-SEPRAFILM is the only adhesion prevention product approved in the US for abdominal open procedures
+SEPRAFILM Adhesion Barrier is the only adhesion prevention product approved in the US for abdominal open procedures6

-In a prospective, randomized, blinded, multicenter clinical study involving 127 patients undergoing gynecologic surgery, SEPRAFILM reduced the mean number of sites adherent to the uterine surface following myomectomy compared with untreated patients.
-SEPRAFILM also significantly reduced the extent and severity of adhesions in patients undergoing uterine myomectomy compared with untreated patients4.
+In a prospective, randomized, blinded, multicenter clinical study involving 127 patients undergoing gynecologic surgery, Seprafilm Adhesion Barrier reduced the mean number of sites adherent to the uterine surface following myomectomy compared with untreated patients.
+Seprafilm Adhesion Barrier also significantly reduced the extent and severity of adhesions in patients undergoing uterine myomectomy compared with untreated patients.7

 Mechanism of Action

-SEPRAFILM is a sterile, bioresorbale, translucent and hydrophilic adhesion barrier.
-It is composed of two anionic polysaccharides: modified sodium hyaluronate (HA) and carboxymethylcellulose (CMC)1.
-Learn more about how SEPRAFILM works.
+Seprafilm Adhesion Barrier is a sterile, bioresorbable, translucent and hydrophilic adhesion barrier.
+It is composed of two anionic polysaccharides: modified sodium hyaluronate and carboxymethylcellulose (HA/CMC).1

 Additional Product Benefits

-Separates tissues for up to 7 days - the critical tissue healing period
+Separates tissues for up to 7 days - the critical tissue healing period1

 A Proven Legacy

-More than 4 million patients have received SEPRAFILM in clinical use worldwide.
-Robust clinical trials (n=2,133) across five clinical studies resulted in Seprafilm significantly reducing the incidence, extent, and severity following abdominopelvic laparotomy surgery1,5
+More than 4 million patients have received Seprafilm Adhesion Barrier in clinical use worldwide.8 Robust clinical trials (n=2,133) across five clinical studies resulted in Seprafilm Adhesion Barrier significantly reducing the incidence, extent, and severity following abdominopelvic laparotomy surgery1,8

 Bioresorbable and Synthetic

-SEPRAFILM is composed of sodium hyaluronate and carboxymethylcellulose (HA/CMC)
+Seprafilm Adhesion Barrier is composed of sodium hyaluronate and carboxymethylcellulose (HA/CMC)1

 SEPRAFILM Indications and Important Safety Information